TDA283-compiler-construction/project/project/extensions.md

 and write a report of 4-5 pages.
 More precisely the task is as follows.

 Look at the list of available optimization passes and choose at least three of these for further study.
-Mail \$teacher\$ to agree that your choice is suitable (do this *before* you start to work on the extension!).
+Email the lecturer to agree that your choice is suitable (do this *before* you start to work on the extension!).

 For each pass you must: